GreyRook/code-with-style/docs/review/developer/cl-descriptions.md

 in the code and not the description, it's going to be a lot harder for them to locate your CL.

+*Adjustment Grey Rook:*
+*The description contains the title and the text as well as links to other* *merge requests (especially when using small CLs)*

 ## First Line {#firstline}

 *   Short summary of what is being done.